 The Home::1 tariff is an ideal tariff for home users who want a simple fixed-usage service from AAISP.
 More details as to what is offered and the pricing can be found on the main website:

 The Home::1 has a quota amount per month which you choose when ordered and can change during the life of the service.
 There is also a quota bonus of half of the unused quota from the previous month being added to the next.
-When the quota is reached various things could happen such as the line being blocked, the service set to go slow or for the system to automatically apply a top-up (and charge for it) More details below...
+When the quota is reached the line will go slow and use quota from the next month or it can be set to automatically apply a top-up (and charge for it) More details below...
+(We used to have an option to block lines when quota was reached, but this was removed in June 2022)

 How to Change the monthly quota